 Z’s are more important than cups.

 How much sleep a person really needs is also variable.
 But you know it when you don’t get it.

 Dr. Guyer definitely recommends: do the same thing night after night – to prepare your mind and body to slow down.

-The Guyer Institute and Synergy Spa also often advises one or more of the following supplements to aid patients in getting enough sleep.
+The Guyer Institute also often advises one or more of the following supplements to aid patients in getting enough sleep.
 They are time-tested, safe, and affordable.

 All are available in capsule form in our Supplement Store.

 An essential amino acid, tryptophan is a precursor for the neurotransmitter serotonin – and the hormone melatonin.

 Research shows it may help with reducing anxiety, stress and depression.
 Dr. Guyer typically recommends taking 500-2000 mg nightly to aid with sleep.